SlayerObyer/KamelWriteUP/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+**Task 1: Introduction**
+- In this task introduces the Linux as an operating system just like mac and windows.